ellysh/video-game-bots/InGameBots/example.md

 These four underscored bytes are equal to the "Kain" string.
 [String](https://en.wikipedia.org/wiki/String_%28computer_science%29#Null-terminated) values do not have a reversed byte order on the little-endian architecture unlike the integer ones.
 The reason is, string have the same internal structure as simple byte array in common case.

 You can see that the memory block above character's name is zeroed.
 Now we start to make assumptions and to check them.
 Let us assume that character's name is stored close to the upper bound of character's object.
 How we can check this assumption?
 We can use OllyDbg debugger to make a breakpoint on the memory address, where character's name is stored.
 When the game application will try to read from or to write into this memory, it will be stopped by the breakpoint.
 Then we can investigate an application code on the breakpoint.
-It is probably that we will find some foorptints of object's bound.
+It is probably that we will find some footprints of object's bound.

 This is an algorithm of searching object's bound: